 Help others who need help switching

-The more people switch to alternatives, the better those alternatives become.
-The more people use alternative social networks, the more those networks become attractive to new members, and at some point they can snowball into the default choice.
+Also, the more people switch to alternatives, the better those alternatives become.
+As more people use alternative social networks, those networks become more attractive to new members, and at some point they can snowball into the default choice.
 (This is the case with email for example, which is the default way of messaging on the internet despite no one promoting or owning the email network.)

 If someone asks for help getting away from Facebook, Google or wherever, do what you can to help them.
 Send them a link to switching.social and/or other sites like it.